tamizhvendan/personal-website/content/blog/rewiring-your-hiring-process-part-1.md

 title: "Rewiring your hiring process - Part 1"
 date: 2023-09-17
 tags: ['blog', "craftsmanship", "org-building", "hiring"]
+description: We know that there are two hard things in Software - cache invalidation and naming things.
+From my experience, there is a third hard thing, which is as hard as others.
+It is hiring.
+To be more precise, it is hiring the right person.
 ---

 We know that there are [two hard things](https://martinfowler.com/bliki/TwoHardThings.html) in Software - cache invalidation and naming things.
 From my experience, there is a third hard thing, which is as hard as others.
 It is hiring.
 To be more precise, it is hiring the right person.